 Key UK film events

 There is a wide range of significant film events taking place in the UK throughout the year.
 Here's a list of some of the major events:

-Ben Wheatley's Free Fire was the Closing Night Gala film at the 60th BFI London Film Festival
+Steve McQueen's WIDOWS was the Opening Night Gala film at the 62nd BFI London Film Festival in October 2018

 The British Council Film website also hosts an ever-growing searchable database of film festivals and events in the UK and throughout the world